rasul-isk/Quiz-and-High-Score-Table/README.md

 # Quiz-and-High-Score-Table
-This repository contains input/output with files.
+This repository contains input/output with files, constructor with many methods and public/private variables.
 Simple Quiz is being outputted to user, then user's score stored in file wtih "High Score Table" format.

 # Tasks